 George Stinney Jr.

-*On this date in 1944, a 14-year-old Black boy executed by South Carolina.
+*On this date in 1944, a 14-year-old Black youth was executed by South Carolina.

-George Stinney was found guilty of killing a 7-year-old and an 11-year-old White girl in a trial that lasted less than a day in the tiny Southern mill town of Alcolu, separated, as most were in those days, by race.
-Nearly all the evidence, including a confession that was central to the case against Stinney, has disappeared, along with the transcript of the trial.
-Lawyers working on behalf of Stinney's family have sworn statements from his relatives accounting for his time the day the girls were killed, from a cellmate saying he never confessed to the crime and from a pathologist disputing the findings of the autopsy done on the victims.
+George Stinney was found guilty of killing a 7-year-old and an 11-year-old white girl in a trial that lasted less than a day in the Southern mill town of Alcolu, S.C.
+The town was segregated by race.
+Nearly all the evidence, including a confession central to the case against Stinney, has disappeared, along with the trial transcript.
+Lawyers working on behalf of Stinney's family had sworn statements from his relatives accounting for his time the day the girls were killed, from a cellmate saying he never confessed to the crime, and from a pathologist disputing the findings of the autopsy done on the victims.

 Even in 1944, there was an outcry over putting someone so young in the electric chair.
-Newspaper accounts said the straps in the chair didn't fit around his 95-pound body and an electrode was too big for his leg.
-Stinney's supporters said racism, common in the Jim Crow era South, meant deputies in Clarendon County did little investigation after they decided Stinney was the prime suspect.
+Newspaper accounts said the straps in the chair didn't fit around his 95-pound body, and an electrode was too big for his leg.
+Stinney's supporters said racism, common in the Jim Crow era South, meant deputies in Clarendon County did a little investigation after they decided Stinney was the prime suspect.
 They said he was pulled from his parents and interrogated without a lawyer.
-In 1944, Stinney was likely the only Black person in the courtroom during his one-day trial.
-The prosecutor arguing against him will be Ernest "Chip" Finney III, the son of South Carolina's first black Chief Justice.
-Finney said last month he won't preset any evidence against Stinney at the hearing, but if a new trial is granted, he will ask for time to conduct a new investigation.
+Stinney was the only Black person in the courtroom during his one-day trial.
+The prosecutor arguing against him was Ernest "Chip" Finney III, the son of South Carolina's first black Chief Justice.
+Finney said he won't present any evidence against Stinney at the hearing last month, but if a new trial is granted, he will ask for time to conduct a new investigation.